 In fact, the processions in these three cities have been named a Fiesta of International Tourist Interest.

 These processions transport different images related to the passion and death of Christ, with characteristic steps and accompanying traditional music.

 In the streets where the procession travels, full of tourists and devout Catholics, resound spontaneous songs called saetas and praises that fill the air with a sense of solemnity and emotion.

 This is celebrated after the first full moon following the spring equinox.

 Related article: Halloween and Castañada – Know The Difference

-What do you think of these traditions?
-Which one do you like the most?
+What do you think of these Spanish traditions in Catalonia?

 Tell us about the one you like the most!